Behind the mistaken raid by Chicago Police on an innocent social worker's home

-Chicago (CNN)Dogged by increased scrutiny over the Chicago Police Department's mistaken raid on the home of a social worker in 2019, Mayor Lori Lightfoot released body camera footage from all officers involved in the encounter and announced that she has reached out to the woman to set up a face-to-face meeting.
+Chicago (CNN)Dogged by increased scrutiny over the Chicago Police Department's mistaken raid on the home of a social worker in 2019, Mayor Lori Lightfoot released body camera footage from the officers involved in the encounter and announced that she has reached out to the woman to set up a face-to-face meeting.

 The 20 videos from officers involved in the raid show officers sweeping through the home of Anjanette Young, guns drawn expecting to find a felon with a gun while she stands naked and distraught in her living room, confused as to why the police were there.